Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	final_new_candidates_csv.to_csv('Final_New_Candidate_Catalog.csv')
 	np.save('Final_New_Candidate_Images.npy', final_new_candidate_images)

-The saved catalog of the Bootes field (~2.4M sources) including the probability prediction scores from the three machine learning models as well as the morphological features computed from the Bw imaging is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.
+The saved catalog of the Boötes field (~2.4 million sources), including probability prediction scores from the three machine learning models and the morphological features computed from the Bw imaging, is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

-The sub-catalog containing the priority candidates has also been made available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, as well as the corresponding Bw and R-band imaging data which is available for download as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.
+A sub-catalog containing the priority candidates is available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, along with the corresponding Bw and R-band imaging data, which can be downloaded as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.

 .. code-block:: python